 The follow-up book, Positive Youth Justice: Children First, Offenders Second (Haines and Case 2015) offers an innovative and progressive alternative model of working with young people in the Youth Justice System to reduce and prevent crime.

 My third published text, Criminology (Case, Johnson, Manlow, Smith and Williams 2017), demystifies and animates criminology as an academic subject so that students can become as effective, engaged and employable as possible.
 It forms the basis of many of the blogs that you will find in the Criminology and University Study sections.

 My fourth publication, 'Youth Justice: A Critical Introduction' (Case 2018) employs my 'triad of youth justice' to trace the historical development of defintions of, explanations of and repsonses to youth offending internationally.
 It forms the basis of many of the blogs that you will find in the Youth Justice section.

-Apart from being awarded a Chair (Professor status) in 2016, I have numerous other positions of responsibility externally or ‘indicators of esteem’ as they’re called in universities.
-I am a Fellow of the Higher Education Academy, I serve as external examiner to the undergraduate criminology degree programme at Westminster University, reviewer of academic articles for a number of international journals (e.g. Youth Justice, British Journal of Criminology, Criminology and Criminal Justice, Journal of Youth Studies, International Journal of Police Science and Management, Learning in Health and Social Care), reviewer of book proposals for several top academic publishers (e.g. Sage, Policy Press, Pearson, Routledge) and expert assessor for funding bodies such as the ESRC and the Big Lottery Fund.
+Along with being awarded a Chair (Professor status) in 2016, I have numerous other positions of responsibility externally or ‘indicators of esteem’ as they’re called in universities.
+I am a Senior Fellow of the Higher Education Academy, I serve as external examiner to the undergraduate criminology degree programme at Westminster University and the MA Criminology at Cork University, I am reviewer of academic articles for a number of international journals (e.g. Youth Justice, British Journal of Criminology, Criminology and Criminal Justice, Journal of Youth Studies, International Journal of Police Science and Management, Learning in Health and Social Care), reviewer of book proposals for several top academic publishers (e.g. Sage, Policy Press, Pearson, Routledge) and expert assessor for funding bodies such as the ESRC and the Big Lottery Fund.